NEW DATE!

 2700 Madison Ave, Plover

-Registration is recommended as seating is limited.
+Registration is recommended.
 A $5 donation at the door is appreciated.

 Step into the forge and experience the timeless art of blacksmithing in this hands-on, three-part workshop series.
-Designed for beginners and enthusiasts alike, the program introduces participants to the seven fundamental techniques of the trade—drawing out, upsetting, cutting/slitting, bending, twisting, punching, and forge welding—through practical, take-home projects.
+Designed for beginners, the program introduces participants to the seven fundamental techniques of the trade—drawing out, upsetting, cutting/slitting, bending, twisting, punching, and forge welding—through practical, take-home projects.
 Students will explore both the historical and modern sides of blacksmithing, working with our historic coal forge as well as experimenting with a propane forge.

 Each session builds skills through guided projects.
 By the end of the series, participants will not only take home their own handmade ironwork but also gain a deeper appreciation of blacksmithing’s enduring role in history.